 Confidential testing and treatment for sexually transmitted diseases is provided.
 Literature, programs and counseling are available.
 Testing for HIV is provided throughout the year.
 Hepatitis B vaccine is available.

-Student Health Services makes available the "morning after pill", provides comprehensive contraception options and confidential pregnancy testing to women students.
+Student Health Services makes available emergency contraception, provides comprehensive contraception options and confidential pregnancy testing to women students.

 Students may, if referred by their physician, have allergy injections by appointment if appropriate serum and instructions are provided.